Cable calculator

 Kabeldimensionering på beräknat spänningsfall

-Here you can check whether your existing cables have sufficient gauge.
+Here you check whether your existing cables have sufficient cross‑section.

-Simply enter the cable length (both positive and negative conductors), cable cross-sectional area, and current – and you will immediately see the resulting voltage drop.
+Simply enter the cable length (both positive and negative conductors), cable cross-sectional area, and current – and you will immediately see what voltage drop you have.

 Recommended maximum voltage drop: